loighic/macro/docs/pt1a/trade.md

 it giving up when it makes this switch?
 Five bushels---it was producing 25 and now it's producing 20.

+!!! note ""

-> Hence, for Saudi Arabia, 5 bushels of corn costs it 20 barrels of oil, or ¼ bushel of corn costs it 1 barrel of oil.
+    Hence, for Saudi Arabia, 5 bushels of corn costs it 20 barrels of oil, or ¼ bushel of corn costs it 1 barrel of oil.

 Therefore, the opportunity cost of producing 1 barrel of oil, for Saudi Arabia, is only ¼ bushel of corn.
 (It gives up only ¼ bushel of corn every time it